Wednesday, January 20, 2021 from 2:00 to 3:30 EST

 - David Hautanen, Jr., Vice President for Enrollment Management at St. Mary’s College of Maryland

-- Andrew Hannah, Adjunct Professor of Analytics at the University of Pittsburg, co-founder of Othot
+- Andrew Hannah, Adjunct Professor of Analytics at the University of Pittsburgh, co-founder of Othot